 - Port Resolution; Situated eight km east of the National Park entrance.
 There are beautiful white sandy beaches and simple but good seafood restaurants.

-The giant banyan tree of an incredible size.
+- The giant banyan tree of incredible size.
 I assume this is the biggest banyan tree in the world.
 You can get there by feet.
 It’s a 5 km walk from Lenakel through lush vegetation and villages.
 Ask local people before where to start but not along the way to the tree.
 They want to guide you for a high amount and bend your ears.
 Getting there by a jeep we got asked to pay 3000 VT p.p.
 Figure out the location with a navigation app 'cause wifi is limited on the island, and you will find the tree easily.
 When you reach the area, you can see the massive tree down to the left.
 Someone from the community will sit there and ask for 2000 VT p.p. which is roughly 32 € for two.
 We spent there an hour or so.
 We walked through and around the tree.
 It was worth to do because we spent five days on the island.
 Afterwards, we walked back to our guesthouse close to Lenakel.

 - The underwater cave; Utterly a rip-off.
 Located northwest on Tanna island.
 Accessible by boat only.
 There is a light beam through a 5-meter hole.
 You can swim into the cave at low tide and dive into at high tide.
-Price p.p. for the boat ride and the entrance round about 9.500 VT.
+Price p.p. for the boat ride and the entrance roundabout 9.500 VT.
 We found a better solution ;) Have a look at the next point.

-The White Grass Hotel, Restaurant, and awesome snorkel spot; Come here for lunch, it’s delicious, and we enjoyed the beautiful scenery.
+- The White Grass Hotel, Restaurant, and awesome snorkel spot; Come here for lunch, it’s delicious, and we enjoyed the beautiful scenery.
 Guests can leave their valuables at the reception and snorkel for free.
-At the back of the hotel is a boardwalk that leads you to the sea and a staircase, It's used for their boat trips and snorkeling as well.
+At the back of the hotel are a boardwalk that leads you to the sea and a staircase.
+It's used for their boat trips and snorkelling as well.
 They have a long rope in the water for their guests which is pretty helpful to get back due to the current.
 The water is clear, and the corals are 10-15 m deep; the reason they didn’t get destroyed by Cyclone Pam in 2015.
 Snorkel to the left if possible; at low tide.
 Low tide makes it easier getting back.
 Not very far away you may spot turtles although they escape as soon as they recognize you.
 We assume they get hunted.

-Blue Hole One and Two for Snorkelling; It’s a stroll from the White Grass Hotel to the north.
-It’s nice but not spectacular for snorkeling.
+- Blue Hole One and Two for Snorkelling; It’s a stroll from the White Grass Hotel to the north.
+It’s nice but not spectacular for snorkelling.
 It's difficult to get in and especially out with the sharp corals.
 Hideaway Island at Port Vila was the best spot of all in Vanuatu.